tocco/tocco-docs/devops/continuous_delivery/new_release_branch.rst

 - Site Search can be configured on http://control.freefind.com and is registered by toccosupport@gmail.com for https://documentation.tocco.ch.
 Please contact Peter Gerber or Niklaus Hug to get the password.

+  1. Set an additional starting point in "/Build Index/Set starting point" to ensure that the subdomain is indexed.
+  2. Define a new subsection in "/Build Index/Define subsections" to ensure that user can search inside a specific documentation.
+  3. Restart indexing immediately by "/Build Index/Index now".

 .. attention::

    You need the right permissions to create the branch in gerrit and the build config in Teamcity.